abrochard/KarmaJS/README.md

     you have less than 3 cards in hand.

 ### Special cards
 There are a few special rules and cards.
-Not all of them are implemented yet.
-See the TODO list below.
   * The 2 can be played on top of any card and acts as a reset.
 The player after you can play anything on top.
   * The 3 can be played on top of any card and is considered